-- (1) Each returning officer shall, immediately after the addition of the votes under section 54(1), declare the number of votes obtained by each candidate and also complete a return in the prescribed form, indicating the number of votes obtained by each candidate. - (2) Upon completing the return under subsection (1), the returning officer shall transmit to the Commission the following documents- - (a) the return form; - (b) [paragraph (b) repealed by section 16(a) of Act 14 of 2010] - (c) the tally sheets; and - (d) the declaration of results forms from which the official addition of the votes was made.
+- (1) Each returning officer shall, immediately after the addition of the votes under section 54(1), declare the number of votes obtained by each candidate and also complete a return in the prescribed form, indicating the number of votes obtained by each candidate. - (2) Upon completing the return, every returning officer shall- - (a) transmit to the commission, with a copy to participating political parties and organisations, a candidate and a candidate's official agent, the following documents electronically- - (i) the return form; - (ii) the tally sheets; and - (iii) the declaration of results forms from which the official addition of the votes was made; and - (b) deliver to the commission the documents referred to in paragraph (a).